LaunchCodeEducation/intro-to-programming-csharp/src/chapters/git/studio-p2.rst

    As you go through these steps, you'll be working with branches.
 It's very likely you will make changes to the code only to realize that you did so in the wrong branch.
-When this happens (and it happens to all of us) you can use ``Git stash`` to cleanly move your changes to another branch.
+When this happens (and it happens to us all) you can use ``Git stash`` to cleanly move your changes to another branch.
 Read about how to do so in our :ref:`git-stash` tutorial.